tjhasan/m3u8-Sorting-Problem/README.md

 If an invalid attribute is given, then the program will return an error message and exit.

-Provided that valid inputs are given to the two prompts above, the program will create a new file called `sorted_file.m3u8` which contains all of the contents of the original `.m3u8` file, except with all of its tags sorted, from smallest to largest, given the provided attribute.
+Provided that valid inputs are given to the two prompts, the program will create a new file called `sorted_file.m3u8` which contains all of the contents of the original `.m3u8` file, except with all of its tags sorted, from smallest to largest, given the provided attribute.